rvince452/twine-game-gen/README.md

 ## Development notes and strategy

-See the wiki associated with the github project
+See the wiki associated with the github project for full details.

+Code Iteration Summary:

+Iteration 1: Basic separation into TWEE files and using TWEEGO and rationale behind that.
+Special passages and required passages.
+Iteration 2: Using AI (Copilot) to flesh out game entities (locations, objects, characters) and constructing map.
+Including AI prompts
+Iteration 3: TBD